 Still experiencing moisture issues?
 Your answer lies in dehumidification.
 By installing a dehumidifier, you can bring down moisture to acceptable levels and keep your basement dry and mold-free.
 Get an energy-efficient model with an air filter, as well as one that self-drains into a sump pump system.

 5) Grated Drain Pipe

-If your home is threatened by floods, you’ll need to get a system that stops flooding right from the outer entryway or doorway.
-A grated drainage pipe can serve this purpose really well.
+If your home is threatened by floods, you’ll need to get a system that protects your home.
+A grated drainage pipe can serve this purpose well.
 It works by accepting water from the floor and channeling to your perimeter drainage system, directing it to your sump pump.
 You can lay it across your floor preferably on the inside of the door to stop debris from getting in and clogging it.